buddhikaum/InferringLatentStates/README.md

 The script compNetworks.sh will run all the steps including generating random network, generating training data and finally the inference on new data set.

-Random network will be written to a file name "random_adj_{N}.txt" in the form of adjacency list.
+Random network will be written to a file name "random_adj{N}.txt" in the form of adjacency list, where N is the number of agents.

 After running compNetwork.sh, compClass.sh can be run to get the AUC-ROC values.